mikell1/SAT-solver/README.md

 Conclusion: satisfiable
 Satisfying interpretation: 15 -19 -8 -4 13 6 -5 -7 -12 -16 -10 1 -11 -2 -9 20 -3 14 17 -18
 ```

----
-Note: This README file was created with the help of ChatGPT.